Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-WHY IT’S A TOP PICK: LucidSound makes a splash with a mostly-wireless headset that offers extra high quality sound at a surprisingly affordable price, making it a top Xbox One headset in our book.
+WHY IT’S A TOP PICK: LucidSound makes a splash with a mostly-wireless headset that offers extra high-quality sound at a surprisingly affordable price, making it a top Xbox One headset in our book.
 Compare this headset with a similarly priced option in our SteelSeries Siberia Elite review.
 And remember to also check out the best gaming headset.
+Additionally, if you like the LucidSound brand, you can check out our comparison of the LucidSound LS35X vs LS50X or read our list of other top-rated LucidSound gaming headsets.

 Price: $199.99 on Amazon